mlabs-haskell/plutip/local-cluster/README.md

 The node socket path can be obtained from console output.

-NOTE: This branch currently starts local network in Alonzo era.
-Stable branch that not yet merged to master, but can start local network in Babbage era, can be found [here](https://github.com/mlabs-haskell/plutip/tree/gergely/vasil/local-cluster).
+NOTE: This branch launches local network in Vasil.
+Please use appropriate node version if running w/o Nix.
+It was tested with node `1.35.3`.

 The `Main.hs` module can also serve as an example of how to make your own executable for starting local cluster with funded wallets.
 Note that when wallet is added with `addSomeWallet` it is recommended to wait some time (1 or 2 seconds) with `waitSeconds` while funding transaction is sent and confirmed.